Please wait for download

 faith.
 Govt officials need to remember that we are in unequal combat with

-anti-social radfems who receive massive funding, in the millions, from their
+anti-social radfems who receive massive funding, in

-anti-social radfem sisters in the Home Office, in the Rowntree Foundation and
+in the Home Office, in the Rowntree Foundation and

 elsewhere.
 They use some of this money to fabricate false statistics.
 In